yona-lang/homepage/docs/features/operators.md

 ---

 ## Binary Operators
-These are all the operations supposorted by Yatta's binary operators.
+These are all the operations supposorted by Yona's binary operators.
 Combinations of other data types than listed here will result in a `TypeError`.

 | Operator | Left operand | Right operand | Description |
 | -------- | ------------ | ------------- | ----------- |